OpenBMB/RepoAgent/README.md

       name: RepoAgent
       entry: repoagent
       language: system
+      pass_filenames: false # prevent from passing filenames to the hook
       # You can specify the file types that trigger the hook, but currently only python is supported.
       types: [python]
 ```